-Re-Entry Checklist for your Home and Property:
+Re-entry checklist for your home and property:

-- ✓ Walk carefully around the outside of the house.
+- Walk carefully around the outside of the house.
 Carefully check for signs of damage or danger.
-Charred trees are unstable and may be a hazard. - ✓ Look for loose power lines.
+Charred trees are unstable and may be a hazard. - ✓ Look for loose or fallen power lines.
 Stay away from fallen or damaged electrical wires.
 If you have questions, no service or are experiencing fluctuations in electrical service quality, contact Fortis BC Electricity at 1-866-436-7847 (24 hours).

-- ✓ If you smell natural gas as you enter your home, leave immediately and contact Fortis BC Gas Emergency line at 1-800-663-9911 (24 hours). - ✓ Clean any ash off your belongings and furniture.
+- If you smell an odour like rotten eggs or sulphur as you enter your home, it could be a gas leak.
+Go outside and call the FortisBC Emergency Line at 1-800-663-9911 (24 hours) or 911. - Clean any ash off your belongings and furniture.
 Your regular cleaning regime should be adequate to bring your home back to normal. - ✓ All perishables and spoiled food in your home should be disposed of.
-Thoroughly clean your refrigerator and freezer. - ✓ Remember to bring food and supplies for your pets and animals. - ✓ Take pictures of any damage for insurance claims.
-Contact your insurance provider as soon as possible to discuss claim options if you have any damage. - ✓ Wash your hands if they come into contact with ash. - ✓ Check fences for damage prior to allowing pets or livestock into secured areas. - ✓ Do not access any burnt areas on Crown Lands for your safety.
+Thoroughly clean your refrigerator and freezer. - Take pictures of any damage for insurance claims.
+Contact your insurance provider as soon as possible to discuss claim options if you have any damage. - ✓ Wash your hands if they come into contact with ash.